-The deans of the four Regional Campuses of the University of South Carolina report to the vice provost for system affairs and executive dean for extended university and are the chief executive officers of their campuses.
+The deans of the four regional campuses of the University of South Carolina report to the chancellor of Palmetto College and are the chief executive officers of their campuses.
 The deans are responsible for the academic, administrative, fiscal, athletic, physical plant and student affairs of their institutions and serve as the primary liaison between their regional campus and USC Columbia, the South Carolina Commission on Higher Education, and the South Carolina General Assembly.
-The deans of the regional campuses serve at the pleasure of the vice president for academic affairs and provost.
+The deans of the regional campuses serve at the pleasure of the chancellor of Palmetto College.